abcnews/svelte-scrollyteller/README.md

 ## Usage

-The scrollyteller takes a series of **panels** of content nodes and turns them into a series of elements which scroll over the `<Scrollyteller>` component's children.
+The scrollyteller takes an array of **panels** of content nodes and turns them into a series of elements which scroll over the `<Scrollyteller>` component's children.

 The `panels` prop is in the format of: